Back to Barcode Printing

 The variety of barcode formats available practically ensures you can find a symbology that meets your needs.
 The most important variables that determine the optimal symbology are the amount of data that needs to be encoded, the space available to print the barcode and the type of data to encode.

 Variable-length symbologies can be used to encode only a few characters, if desired, while 2-D codes encode thousands of characters.
 The data capacity of variable-length barcodes is limited by the size of the symbol, which is in turn limited by the ability of the barcode reader.
-For reference, a standard U.P.C./EAN symbol encodes 14 numeric digits.
+For reference, a standards U.P.C./EAN symbol encodes 14 numeric digits.
 Many barcode applications in warehousing, distribution, manufacturing, and inventory control require a serial number of similar length, which many common symbologies can easily encode into a compact symbol.

 Readers have a feature called autodiscrimination, which detects the symbology that is being processed and decodes it accordingly.
 Autodiscrimination enables readers to map the combination of bars and spaces to the correct character, thus preventing reading errors. barcode data entry is extremely accurate, with an error rate estimated at one error per more than 3 million characters.